AndrewPla/TOPdeskPS/docs/commands/TOPdeskPS/Set-TdChange.md

 ```

 ### -BodyInput
-formatted input to match the example value linked to in the NOTES
+formatted input to match the example value linked to in the .LINK

 ```yaml
 Type: Object